Olat-nji/Olat-nji/README.md

-- 👋 Hi, I’m David Olatunji Olayemi
+- 👋 Hi, I’m Olatunji Olayemi
 - 👀 I’m a software engineer, i love building scalable, well-engineered products that can handle both the test of time and technological advancements.
 - 📫 Contact me here - olayemi289@gmail.com or check me out on LinkedIn https://www.linkedin.com/in/olatunji- ...
 - 🌱 Also you can check out my Medium https://medium.com/@olat-nji